vmarquet/movies/README.md

 [Oscars 60](https://fr.wikipedia.org/wiki/60e_c%C3%A9r%C3%A9monie_des_Oscars#Palmar%C3%A8s)

 * Full Metal Jacket (Stanley Kubrick) 💙 #film-de-guerre
+* The Princess Bride #famille #fantastique #aventure
+    * > ❝ I hired you to help me start a war.
+It's a prestigious line of work with a long and glorious tradition. ❞
+    * > ❝ Ahah you fool!
+You fell victim to one of the classic blunders!
+The most famous is never get involved in a land war in Asia. ❞
 * Les Ailes du Désir (Wim Wenders) 🇩🇪
 * Le Dernier Empereur (Bernardo Bertolucci) 🏆 ✨ #aventure
 * Cobra Verde (Werner Herzog, Klaus Kinski)